noteId_x: 63

 - Design ops

-Final Thoughts on Reading
+Final Thoughts on the Reading#

 I'm getting better at bragging about myself, I can guess what they are talking about.
 Happy!